 - grated carrot, zucchini or beetroot in bread rolls.

 Some ideas to make lunch box vegies fun and interesting for kids include:

-- Corny cobs – steam corn on the cob and put in the lunchbox.
-Alternatively, use a small container of canned corn (no added salt).
+- corn cobs – steam corn on the cob and put in the lunchbox.
+Alternatively, use a small container of canned corn (no added salt)

-- Snap pack – fill a snaplock bag with sugar snap peas and cherry or Roma tomatoes
+- salad pack – fill a small tub with sugar snap peas and cherry or Roma tomatoes

 Dairy – milk, yoghurt, cheese and alternatives, mostly reduced fat